-- In the absence of a sand drift hazard assessment, the design and construction methodology shall minimise cut and fill and limit disturbance to the coastal landform and vegetation.
+- The proposed development is likely to be subject to sand drift hazard risk.
+In the absence of a sand drift hazard assessment, the design and construction methodology shall minimise cut and fill and limit disturbance to the coastal landform and vegetation.
 The applicant shall also ensure that the ongoing management of the site and visitor control measures minimise disturbance to the surrounding area to retain a high cover of vegetation and reduce the risk of sand drift.
-Should the surrounding dune become unstable and start to drift this is likely to impact on the adjacent vegetation and habitat as well as the proposed infrastructure, therefore it is important that the instability is managed as soon as possible. - The applicant shall accept all responsibility for any sand drift hazard risk and associated ongoing management and mitigation measures required. - The proposed development shall not result in any scouring, erosion or marine sedimentation impacts. - Effluent disposal systems shall be designed to minimise impact to the surrounding environment and any system incorporating septic tanks, soakage trenches or similar must be located not less than 100 metres to the mean high water mark.
+Should the surrounding dune become unstable and start to drift this is likely to impact on the adjacent vegetation and habitat as well as the proposed infrastucture, therefore it is important that the instability is managed as soon as possible. - The applicant shall accept all responsibility for any sand drift hazard risk and associated ongoing management and mitigation measures required. - The proposed development shall not result in any scouring, erosion or marine sedimentation impacts. - Effluent disposal systems should be designed to minimise the impact to the surrounding environment.